bconnorwhite/chatdir/README.md

 > A CLI tool to prompt [Google Gemini](https://ai.google.dev/gemini-api) with the contents of a directory.

-Gemini 2.0 Flash has a 1 million token context window, while Gemini 1.5 Flash has a 2 million token context window.
-Additionally, both models have a [free tier](https://ai.google.dev/pricing).
+Gemini 2.5 has a 1 million token context window and a [free tier](https://ai.google.dev/pricing).
 This makes Gemini great for high-level questions over large directories.

 Chatdir lets you easily prompt Gemini with the contents of a diretory.